 Participation in RDCs is open to both members and non-members of the association.
 Below, you will find detailed information about each RDC, including their focus areas and ongoing projects.
+To find out more, please, contact the RDCs’ chairs or our RDC coordinator.

 How does it